 The simplest way, perhaps, is to use mechanical pressure.
 A high-powered stream of water will remove most adults and probably their eggs.
-You can use a garden hose with your thumb on the mouth, or a spray-faucet from your sink.
 A wash bottle, like the one pictured above, will help you get in those hard-to-reach places with some power.
-Rinse thoroughly, especially in all the nooks and crannies, until you can’t see any trace.
-Watch the plant carefully over the next couple days to see if mealybugs reappear, then treat again.
+Rinse thoroughly and watch the plant carefully over the next couple of days to see if mealybugs reappear, then treat again.
 You may have to unpot the plant during this process to make sure it doesn’t drown.
-It’s OK to leave it out of soil while you’re treating it.
+It’s OK to leave it out of the soil while you’re treating it.

 Obviously, this works better on sturdier plants like agaves or cacti.
 Succulents with leaves that are prone to falling off are poor candidates for this procedure.

 Rubbing alcohol, nail polish remover – whatever you’ve got, really.
 I used the 70% isopropyl alcohol I keep in the medicine cabinet.
-Applying this directly to the affected areas should clear it up quick.
-Turns out that bugs don’t really like being covered in alcohol.
-Who knew?
-Definitely not me; that sounds delightful.
-(Just kidding, don’t drink isopropyl alcohol.
-You’ll die.
-Only drink ethanol alcohol.)
+Applying this directly to the affected areas should clear it up quickly.

 Use a wash bottle like the one we talked about earlier to get those bugs in corners.
 Small infestations can be attacked by soaking a Q-Tip in the alcohol and giving it a little scrub.
 If the infestation covers a lot of the plant, use a spray bottle and just drown that bad boy.
 Alcohol evaporates quickly, so you don’t have to worry about the moisture hurting your plant.

-Neem oil is one of those natural substances people use for everything – skin care, hair care, and pest care.
-It’s an antiseptic, anti-fungal, and anti-insect.
+Neem oil is an antiseptic, anti-fungal, and anti-insect.
 It will not (directly) harm any of your plants either, which is awesome!

 Azamax is the commercial pesticide version of neem oil.
-It’s still all-natural, so you don’t have to worry about side effects.
-It’s refined, however, and is easier and safer to use.
 When using Azamax you don’t have to worry nearly as much about the effects of the sun on your treatment.
 Diluting will also be more precise.

-An old-fashioned remedy, but still a good one.
-Insecticidal soaps lost popularity to stronger (and harsher) chemical insecticides, but are making a resurgence with the rise of eco-friendly and organic gardening.
-These work well on many soft-bodied insects because the potassium salts of the fatty acid chains (soaps are made from animal fat or vegetable oil) wreaks havoc on the cell membranes of the bugs.
+An old-fashioned remedy and these work well on many soft-bodied insects because the potassium salts of the fatty acid chains (soaps are made from animal fat or vegetable oil) wreak havoc on the cell membranes of the bugs.

 Of course, you could do it nature’s way – with predators.
 Mealybugs are a juicy snack for several other insects.
 You probably already know you can purchase live ladybugs for aphid control, but did you know they like mealybugs too?

 Even better than your common ladybug is its close relative – which we have dubbed the mealybug destroyer.
-I didn’t make it up: that’s what they’re marketed as.
-And they do exactly what their name implies.
 A few of these beetles on each infected plant will clear up the problem in mere days.
-These guys can eat thousands of mealybugs in their lifetime.

 If you decide to go this route, you’ll need to be aware of other bugs too, namely ants.
 Mealybugs, and other plant pests like aphids, secrete a sugary substance that ants really love.
 If ants find a bunch of mealybugs making this sugar water, they’ll often hang around and protect the mealybugs so they can continue to benefit.
 Those ants will kill a predator like ladybugs or mealybug destroyers.
 If you mealybugs have teamed up with ants, an insecticide is your best bet.